PrincetonUniversity/job_defense_shield/README.md

 # Job Defense Shield

-Job Defense Shield is a software tool for sending automated email alerts to HPC users for the underutilization.
-It also creates reports for system administrators.
-The software is a component of the [Jobstats](https://github.com/PrincetonUniversity/jobstats) job monitoring platform.
+Job Defense Shield is a software tool for identifying and reducing instances of underutilization by the users of high-performance computing systems.
+The software sends automated email alerts to users and generates reports for system administrators.
+It is a component of the [Jobstats](https://github.com/PrincetonUniversity/jobstats) job monitoring platform.

-Automated email alerts to users are available for these cases:

-- Automatically cancel jobs at 0% GPU utilization
-- CPU jobs with 0% utilization
-- Top users with low mean CPU or GPU efficiency
-- Jobs that allocate excess CPU memory
-- Jobs that allocate too many CPU-cores per GPU
-- Jobs that allocate too much CPU memory per GPU
-- Serial jobs that allocate multiple CPU-cores
-- Users that routinely run with excessive time limits
-- Jobs that could have used a smaller number of nodes
-- Jobs that could have used less powerful GPUs
-- Jobs thar ran on specialized nodes but did not need to

-All of the instances in the list above can be formulated as a report for system administrators.
-The most popular reports are:

-- A list of users with the most GPU-hours at 0% utilization
-- A list of users that are over-allocating the most CPU memory
-- A list of the top users with low CPU/GPU utilization

 Below is an example report for 0% GPU utilization: